Kanru Hua has formally released the Arpasing standard for English UTAU voicebanks. You can read about it on his website at these links.

 You can record with or without guideBGM.
 If you want to use guideBGM, I recommend using a short one made for CVVC reclists, such as the CVVChinese BGMs or the VCCV English BGMs.

 The comment file will tell you how to pronounce it approximately using words, and precisely in arpabet phonemes.
 This short article will explain how to read and pronounce arpabet.
 It's actually pretty straightforward!
+If you're already familiar with another phonetic system like PaintedCZ's system or X-SAMPA, refer to the chart on this page.

 Other than vowel strings, each string only has 1 type of vowel.
 All three syllables will rhyme.